-concrete work for aprons, walks, island (with stone-covered planting area and trees) and curbing; brick perimeter delineation half-walls at the roadways; free-standing lighting and signage; and two frame trash enclosures.
-City site improvements include sidewalk, streetlights and concrete curbs and gutters.
-Utilities: The property is serviced by-or available to-all standard commercial and municipal utilities, inclusive of public water and sewerage, natural gas, electricity, and telephone utilities.
-Zoning: The property is zoned D1, Downtown Core District with a Main Street Character Overlay.
-Highest & Best Use: Highest and best use of the property is redevelopment as an assemblage to an intense mixed use, as allowed by code.
-Interest Appraised: Fee Simple Estate Estimated Market Value of the Subject Property: Valuation Condition Valuation Date Value Estimate Current As-Is 01/10/19 \$13,690,000 Assumptions: This value estimate is made subject to the "General Assumptions and Limitations of Appraisal," and the following "Extraordinary Assumptions" to this report.
-1. The appraisers have relied upon digital and mathematical scale of municipal plat mapping for determination of gross area-which appears to be net of road rights-of-way-pertaining to six individual parcels under valuation.
-It is an assumption of this report that gross and net site area of a presumed assemblage delineated herein roughly conforms to actual conditions; if not, the value conclusion could be impacted; and 2.
-Valuation is predicated property is free and contamination.
-If suc could be impacted; and clear of any envir onmental hazards or
+Utilities: The property is serviced by all standard commercial and municipal utilities, inclusive of public water and sewerage, natural gas, electricity, and telephone utilities.
+Zoning: The property is zoned D2, Downtown Interface District with Kerrytown Character Overlay.
+Highest & Best Use: Highest and best use of the property is redevelopment to an intense mixed use, as allowed by code.
+Interest Appraised: Fee Simple Estate Estimated Market Value of the Subject Property: Valuation Valuation Value Condition Date Estimate Hypothetical 08/30/19 \$1,800,000 This value estimate is made subject to the "General Assumptions Assumptions: and Limitations of Appraisal," and the following "Hypothetical Condition and Extraordinary Assumptions" to this report.
+Hypothetical Condition 1.
+At the direction of the client, the appraisal property is analyzed as though vacant, ready for development without environmental hazards and not subject to adverse easements or deed restrictions, under a current D2, Downtown Interface District zoning parameter.
+Valuation predicated upon any other condition, could impact the value conclusion reported herein.
+Extraordinary Assumptions 1.
+The appraisers have not been provided with a legal description, building or site plans and have been directed by the client to make an exterior inspection from the street.
+They have relied upon a legal description, site descriptions and areas culled from municipal documents.
+It is an assumption of this report that gross and net site areas, descriptive detail and condition delineated herein roughly conform to actual vacant) conditions; if not, the value conclusion could be impacted; and